demon-36/PyMath/README.md

 # pyMath
-An open source library for extending mathematics operations on infinite digit long numbers
+An open source library for extending and performing mathematics operations on infinite digit long numbers